csmets/travel-wish-list/ingest/readme.md

 The ingester will get important data and insert it into the database to make it fast for data retrieval.

-This does take some time to build.
+This does take some time to build, however I have a working copy dumped in the api directory.

 ## Requirements